"EFHW" - the end-fed half wave antenna

 With those caveats given, I tune for minimum brilliance on the LED, get on the air, and make QSOs.
 After all that though, I checked with a meter and my 66 ft, 5 inch piece of #24 AWG Teflon insulated wire over a tree did give 1:1 SWR with my switch in the HI Z position.

-In this version I have 31 turns on the primary and 4 on the secondary.
-With separate windings, ground isolation is possible but I got better results with a common.
-That's the bus wire running form the (black) ground binding post and the shell of the BNC connector.
-One side of the 50 ohm secondary winding (red) connects to this common and the other side to the BNC's pin.
-One side of the high Z side (black) goes to the antenna jack and the other to the ground post.
+I have 31 turns tapped at 4 turns from ground.
+With separate windings, ground isolation was possible but I got better results with a common.
+That's the bus wire running form the (black) ground binding post to the shell of the BNC connector.
+The tap point connects to the BNC's pin.
+The high Z side of the overall winding goes to the red antenna post and the other to the ground post.
 Not much need for a schematic, eh?

 Here's an update from a post to the 4SQRP email list describing how I measured losses in this matcher:

-meter built from a Kanga parts kit (AD8307 chip) based on an article by
+homebrew log power meter built from a Kanga parts kit (AD8307 chip) based on an

-and Larkin in the June 2001 QST.
-I wound a second transformer identical
+article by Hayward and Larkin in the June 2001 QST.
+I wound a second

-one in my matcher and connected the two high impedance windings
+transformer identical to the one in my matcher and connected the two high

 40M 0.8 dB